Golf Tutorials

 Understanding Your Swing Path: In-to-Out vs. Out-to-In

 Before we can fix the problem, we need to understand what's actually happening during your swing.
 Think of your swing path as the direction the clubhead travels as it approaches and moves through the golf ball.
-There are two main paths, and they are the root of most peoples’ good and bad shots.
+There are two main paths, and they are the root of most people's good and bad shots.

 The Dreaded "Out-to-In" Path

 This is the slicer's swing.
-For a right-handed golfer, the clubhead aporoaches the ball from outside the target line (further away from your body) and then cuts across the ball to the inside of the target line (closer to your body) after impact.
+For a right-handed golfer, the clubhead approaches the ball from outside the target line (further away from your body) and then cuts across the ball to the inside of the target line (closer to your body) after impact.
 It’s like a glancing blow.
 This path is often called "coming over the top" because the golfer's right shoulder and arms lunge forward at the start of the downswing, throwing the club onto a steep, outside track.

 The result?
 Two common misses: